 - Reign in the scope of the request.
 Often, simply by communicating with the insurance company and engaging in a discussion over the scope and breadth of the items and information requested, one can narrow or limit the information that needs to be provided.
 In other words, why is all of this information really needed to process your insurance claim?

-- If sensitive information is requested in the form of testimony during an examination under oath, sworn statement, or deposition demand to provide the information "off the record' so that there will not be a transcript floating around with your social secutity number, for example.
+- If sensitive information is requested in the form of testimony during an examination under oath, sworn statement, recorded statement, or deposition, request to provide the information "off the record' so that there will not be a transcript floating around with your social secutity number, for example.

 - If the case is in litigation consider asking the court for a protective order.
 This is a request to the court to enter an order limiting what information has to be turned over and seeking a ruling on how that information is going to be handled, stored, and disposed of.

-These are just some of the things that you or your lawyer can do to protect against a policyholder's private information falling into the wrongs hands while cooperating with an insurance company claims investigation.
+These are just some of the things that you or your lawyer can do to protect against a policyholder's private information falling into the wrong hands while still cooperating with an insurance company claims investigation.